MikeDigitize/JSFundamentals/README.md

 ```

-The above demonstrates closures in a more practical manner.
-The function <code>percentage</code> calculates the percentage of a value.
-The percentage it calculates is determined by the value of the argument it accepts.
+The function <code>percentage</code> calculates the percentage of a number.
+The percentage is determined by the value of the argument it accepts.
 Its return value however is not the calculated answer - how could it be, at this point there is no value to calculate against - it is a function.
-It is this function that accepts the value to calculate the percentage of.
+It is this returned function that accepts the value to calculate a percentage of.

-What has happened is the returned function has closed over the scope of percentage.
-At compilation time the value of percent is undefined, yet it has access to its reference so when that value is defined, when the function is called, it is able to use it in its calculation.
-This is a powerful technique - often referred to as partial application - and could be used multiple times like in the following example:
+What has happened is the returned function has closed over the scope of its parent.
+At compilation time the value of percent is undefined, but this doesn't matter - the returned function still has access to its reference through scope.
+This is a powerful technique.
+It's often referred to as partial application or currying and allow functions like percentage to be re-used again and again.

 ```javascript
 var vat = percentage(20);